shawn-becker-angel/tuttle-twins-google-shuffle/README.md

     c.
 S3_BASE_URL, for example: 'https://s3.us-west-2.amazonaws.com/media.angel-nft.com/tuttle_twins/s01e01/default_eng/v1/frames/thumbnails/'

-### 2. `create-manifests-from-google-sheets.py`
+### 2. `create-manifests.py`

     a.
 This python module creates a manifest file for each episode spreadsheet for each season

-    b. the list of episode spreadsheets to be processed is defined in an season-episodes file, e.g. `tuttle-twins-S01-episodes.json` .
+    b.
+The list of episode spreadsheets to be processed is defined in a manually created season-episodes file, e.g. `S01-episodes.json` stored under LOCAL_SEASON_EPISODES_DIR.
 This json file consists of a list of episode objects

-    each episode object has these attributes:
+    Each episode object has these attributes:

-    * `season` a string, episode's season number, example `S01`
+    * `season_code` a string, episode's season code, example `S01`
-        `episode`: a string, episode's episode number, example `E07`
+    * `episode_code`: a string, episode's episode number, example `E07`
-        `spreadsheet_title`: string title of the epiode's Google sheet
+    * `spreadsheet_title`: string title of the epiode's Google sheet
-        `spreadsheet_url`: URL, created automatically, which can only be   used by designated users `share_link` a URL, created manually in Google Documents, which anyone can use to open the Google Sheet
+    * `spreadsheet_url`: URL, created automatically, which can only be   used by designated users
+    * `share_link` a URL, created manually in Google Documents, which anyone can use to open the Google Sheet
-        `manifest_file`: a local path for the newly created manifest file
+    * `manifest_jl_file`: a local path for the newly created manifest file stored under LOCAL_MANIFESTS_DIR

-    b. google sheet processing requires a google credentials file
+    b. google sheet processing requires a GOOGLE_CREDENTIALS_FILE

-    c. each episode spreadsheet is downloaded from Google Docs
+    c. each episode spreadsheet is downloaded from Google Docs using the spread package

     d. each row of an episode spreadsheet is used to create a manifest row with attributes:
-        `img-ref`, str, the URL to a single image frame stored in S3
+    * 'img-ref`, str, the URL to a single image frame stored in S3
-        `class`, str, the preferred RARITY_CHOICE among the 3 CLASSIFACTION columns described above
+    * `class`, str, the preferred RARITY_CHOICE among the 3 CLASSIFACTION columns described above

-    e. all manifest rows are output as a json lines file to the episode's manifest_file (described above)
+    e. all manifest rows are output as a json lines file to the episode's manifest_jl_file stored under LOCAL_MANIFESTS_DIR (as described above)

 ### 3. `preview-manifest.ipynb`

-    a. this Jupyter notebook is used to view a sampled selection of the image frames defined in a given `episode manifest file`.
+    a. this Jupyter notebook is used to view a sampled selection of the image frames defined in a given `episode manifest file` saved under LOCAL_MANIFESTS_DIR.

     NOTE: in the current implementation, the `episode manifest file` is a CSV file that has been uploaded to a given s3 location.